2004 FA Women's Community Shield

 The 2004 Women's FA Community Shield was the fifth Women's FA Community Shield, as with its male equivalent, the Community Shield is an annual football match played between the winners of the previous season's league and the previous season's Women's FA Cup.
-The match was contested between Charlton and Arsenal, with Charlton winning 1–0.
+The match was contested between Charlton Athletic and Arsenal, with Charlton Athletic winning 1–0.